Levine Heart & Wellness

 One of the advanced forms of diagnostic testing available at Levine Heart & Wellness in Naples, Florida, is nuclear stress testing.
-Experienced cardiologists Ronald Levine, MD, and Ronald Caputo, MD, FACC, FSCAI, perform a nuclear stress test to see whether there are areas of damage or poor blood flow in your heart when you have cardiac-related symptoms.
+Experienced cardiologists Ronald Levine, MD perform a nuclear stress test to see whether there are areas of damage or poor blood flow in your heart when you have cardiac-related symptoms.
 Find out more about nuclear stress testing and how it can help diagnose your heart problem by calling Levine Heart & Wellness today or booking an appointment using the online form.

 A nuclear stress test takes two readings of your heart activity — one at rest, and another while you're exercising.
 The test involves having radioactive dye called a tracer injected into your blood that shows up on a diagnostic imaging machine.